-- Individuals from Iran, Iraq, Libya, Syria, Somalia, Sudan and Yemen will not be issued visas to enter the U.S. for the next 90 days.
+- Individuals from Iran, Libya, Syria, Somalia, Sudan and Yemen will not be issued visas to enter the U.S. for the next 90 days.
 See information from the Department of State regarding visa applications from nationals of the countries listed above.

 - If you are from one of the countries designated above and you must travel, please consult with an immigration attorney before traveling.

 - The Executive Order does not call for deportation of nonimmigrants and immigrants who are in the U.S.